uncbiag/easyreg/README.md

-# An Extension Package on Mermaid
+# An Extension Package for Mermaid
-The purpose of this package is to provide an simple interface for Mermaid and other popluar registration package.\
+The purpose of this package is to provide a simple interface to Mermaid and other popluar registration packages.\

-The current support methods include Mermaid-optimization and Mermaid-network.
+The currently supported methods include Mermaid-optimization (i.e., optimization-based registration) and Mermaid-network (i.e., deep network-based registration methods using the mermaid deformation models).
-We add supports on [ANTsPy](https://github.com/ANTsX/ANTsPy), [NiftyReg](http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg) and Demons(embedded in [SimpleITK](http://www.simpleitk.org/SimpleITK/resources/software.html)), though we recommend the usage of official source.
+We also added support for [ANTsPy](https://github.com/ANTsX/ANTsPy), [NiftyReg](http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg) and Demons(embedded in [SimpleITK](http://www.simpleitk.org/SimpleITK/resources/software.html)), though we recommend using the official source.

 # Installation